 Simple explanation about how FIS is inherited, and how that can be prevented, with a diagram of all possible breeding combinations: 2016: FIS - Different breeding combinations and possible outcomes

 Article by Bob Charlton written before the FIS test was found: Breed and We Will Succeed (2006).
 It contains another explanation of the "lottery" of recessive genetics, and should be read alongside the information from the links above.

 Paper on FIS (2013) - Foal Immunodeficiency Syndrome: carrier testing has markedly reduced disease incidence

 Professor Stuart Carter (University of Liverpool Veterinary School) published a paper showing that the number of FIS foals born each year dropped to very low levels after FIS testing started in 2010.

 The paper can be found via this link:

 A summary of the paper is as follows:

-As you know, the carrier test for the fatal Foal Immunodeficiency Syndrome (FIS) has been available at Newmarket for 3 years and two full breeding seasons.
+The carrier test for the fatal Foal Immunodeficiency Syndrome (FIS) has been available at Newmarket for 3 years and two full breeding seasons.
 In that time many of you have submitted samples from your ponies and foals and then used the information for safe breeding combinations (clear with clear or clear with carrier) and avoided carrier/carrier combinations.

-Stuart has analysed (anonymously) the FIS test data over the last 3 years and shown that:
+Stuart has analysed the FIS test data (anonymously) over the last 3 years and shown that: